ysyk2021/the-lifelong-learner-s-playbook-strategies-for-personal-and-professional-development/src/chapter-3-3.md

-Chapter 2: Developing a Growth Mindset for Learning: Overcoming Obstacles to Effective Learning
+Overcoming Obstacles to Effective Learning
 ===============================================================================================

 Developing a growth mindset is essential for effective learning and personal and professional development.
 In this chapter, we will explore what a growth mindset is, the obstacles that can hinder effective learning, and strategies for overcoming these obstacles.